ChristopherBacon/colorifixtechnical/README.md

         USER = "neo4j"
         PASSWORD = "password"
         ```
+  4. Ensure that your project folder is labelled 'colorixfix_technical'
   4. clone the repository to your local machine.
   5. Using the docker-compose.yml you should be able to right click and compose up if you are using VSCode or use the command line.
   6. ``` localhost:8000/docs``` to access the API interface